pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   longer needed to recover from such scenarios.

 - A ResourceClaim gets deleted and recreated while the resource driver is adding the finalizer.
-The driver must update the object to add the finalizer and then will get a conflict error, which informs the driver that it must work on a new instance of the claim.
+The driver can update the object to add the finalizer and then will get a conflict error, which informs the driver that it must work on a new instance of the claim.
 In general, patching a ResourceClaim is only acceptable when it does not lead to race conditions.
+To detect delete+recreate, the UID must be added as precondition for a patch.
+  To detect also potentially conflicting other changes, ResourceVersion needs to be checked, too.

 - In a cluster with multiple scheduler instances, two pods might get scheduled concurrently by different schedulers.
 When they reference